charmoniumQ/blog-content/_posts/2016-08-12-zealots-of-tech.md

 Human tendency is to jump on the hype bandwagon and follow the crowd.
 It is the underlying habit of humans to fall into [groupthink](https://en.wikipedia.org/wiki/Groupthink) caused by laziness.
-It isn't an overt laziness like shirking duty or skipping work, it is a subconscious laziness that avoids critical evaluation of one's own opinions.
+It isn't an overt laziness like skipping work, it is a subconscious laziness that avoids critical evaluation of one's own opinions.
 It isn't too dissimilar from the echo-chamber of our political environment, or a [naked emperor](https://en.wikipedia.org/wiki/The_Emperor%27s_New_Clothes) who claims that only the intelligent are able to see his new clothes.